kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 # Conclusion

-As organizations transform from traditional infrastructure to cloud native approaches, they are adopting Kubernetes to standardize their operations and management practices and increase agility.

-While Kubernetes enables organizations to move faster at scale, they still need to abide by internal standards for security, resiliency, and software engineering and comply with external regulatory standards.
-All of this typically requires multiple audits annually.
-No single role that uses or manage Kubernetes platforms has expertise in all the areas of security, resiliency, and best practice controls necessary to operate such platforms which tend to evolve rapidly.
-Securing clusters and workloads can become a complex and cumbersome task.
+Cloud native organizations are adopting Kubernetes to increase agility and standardize their operations and management practices.
+However, security and automation remains a challenge.
+In a recent [cloud native security survey](https://www.cncf.io/wp-content/uploads/2021/10/Cloud-Native-Security-Microsurvey-rev.pdf), over 80% of respondents stated that they are looking for modern security systems with open source software, citing lack of expertise, mismatch with existing tools, and complexity of management as major pain points.

-Policy based operations addresses this challenge by providing separating concerns across development, operations, and security roles.
+Policy based operations of Kubernetes helps address these challenges by providing separation of concerns across development, operations, and security roles.
 Subject matter experts for respective controls represent recommended practices and guidelines for various configuration controls as policies that are deployed across clusters using cloud-native best practices.

+A comprehensive Kubernetes policy management strategy follows three guidelines:

+1. Use [Kubernetes policy objects](https://kubernetes.io/docs/concepts/policy/) such as pod security, limit ranges, quotas, as well other security related resources such as namespaces, role and role-bindings, and network policies.
+2. Use admission controls to audit and enforce the proper use of Kubernetes policy and security resources, and apply additional policies across cluster-wide and workload configurations for security and automation.
+As a best practice, the same policy sets are also applied as part of a continious delivery pipeline to report violations to workload owners in familiar tools.
+3. Use a run-time detection and enforcement tool to find, report, and block insecure runtime behaviors that are not prevented using configuration policies, or bypassed due to misconfigurations.

-Kubernetes policies are best enforced in the delivery pipeline and in the cluster using admission controls and runtime scans.
-Violations can be  routed to the Policy Administration Point (PAP), which integrates with incident response systems and the SOC for rapid resolution.
+Policy reports and violations from various enforcement points are routed to a Policy Administration Point (PAP), which then integrates with incident response systems and the SOC for rapid resolution.

+The [Security and Compliance category of the CNCF Cloud Native Interactive Landscape](https://landscape.cncf.io/card-mode?category=security-compliance&grouping=category) provides a listing of related projects and tools.

-By adopting policy based governance, organizations can realize their goal to be measurably more secure and audit ready, without compromising on agility and self-service.
+Cloud native organizations can utilize Kubernetes policies to define mappings between operational controls and other security areas with the aim of automating governance and compliance processes.
+By adopting policy-based operations, organizations can realize their goal to be more secure and compliant without compromising developer agility and self-service.

 # Roadmap

-This document is intended to be a living document that will be updated as Kubernetes evolves.
+This document is intended to be a living document that will be updated as Kubernetes and its ecosystem evolves.

 To discuss proposals and ideas, or contribute in any other way, join the [Kubernetes Policy Working Group](https://github.com/kubernetes/community/tree/master/wg-policy).